 In 2020, with their partner, Wil King, Patrick commissioned, produced and starred in DIRT by Angus Cameron, directed by Bronwen Coleman.
 Since it's premiere in March 2020 DIRT has received six awards and over fifteen five star reviews.
-This work can next be seen in Melbourne at Chapel Off Chapel this month.

 Patrick's third play, Naomi was runner-up for the 2021 Midsumma Queer Playwriting Award and with support from Rosemary Walls and the Adelaide Fringe Artist Fund was presented at Adelaide Fringe 2022, directed by Bronwen Coleman, winning four awards including the Adelaide Critics Circle Award for the second year in a row.
 At Melbourne Fringe 2022, Naomi received a nomination for Best in Theatre.

 Patrick is currently working on an adaptation of Edward Albee's Who's Afraid of Virginia Woolf for Bravo Arts, WOOLF which was recently awarded the inaugural Fast Track Award from Midsumma Festival.

 They currently reside in New York City where they are undertaking professional development at Maggie Flanigan Studio, courtesy of The Marten Bequest, The Ian Potter Cultural Trust and Sam Harvey.

 "One of the most highly talented young performers in Australia.”